Promoting and building tools for attribution of media may be one of the longest hobby horses running around this blog.

 Not because I am following the law or rules or licenses, but because it is the right thing to do, to show appreciation by giving credit, whether I have to or not.

 So I hung up my copyright cop hat.

 Actually, I donated it to a thrift store.

 And I will just go on saying thank you by way of an attribution.
 That’s what my Mom taught me.

 Your Mom may have taught you differently.

 Top / featured image modified from Public Domain Wikimedia Commons image of Al Molinara aka Murray the Cop

-The post "In Which I Resign From a Brief Stint as an Attribution Cop" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2015/06/brief-stint-attribution-cop/) on June 30, 2015.
+The post "In Which I Resign From a Brief Stint as an Attribution Cop" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2015/06/brief-stint-attribution-cop/) on June 30, 2015.